Skip to main content

 Looking toward the future

 We’re proud of our efforts so far – and excited for our plans to move the needle even further.
 One of our top priorities is continuing to recruit and build the competencies of our future women leaders as we work toward more balance in management teams.
 This includes more targeted outreach to encourage women to apply for our summer internship and management trainee programmes.
-It also includes increased efforts to motivate companies to nominate more women for our fall 2023 Visma Management Academy, to reach our 50/50 goal.
+It also includes increased efforts to motivate companies to nominate more women for the Visma Management Academy, to reach our 50/50 goal.